Lost Springs, Wyoming: 2010 census

 As of the census of 2010, there were 4 people, 3 households, and 0 families residing in the town.
 The population density was 44.4 PD/sqmi.
 There were 3 housing units at an average density of 33.3 /sqmi.
 The racial makeup of the town was 100.0% White.

 There were 3 households, of which 100.0% were non-families.
 66.7% of all households were made up of individuals.
 The average household size was 1.33.

 The median age in the town was 59.5 years.
-100% of residents were between the ages of 45 to 64.
+100% of residents were between the ages of 45 and 64.
 The gender makeup of the town was 50.0% male and 50.0% female.

 2000 census

 For the 2000 census, only one person resided in Lost Springs, Wyoming.
 According to the United States Census Bureau, the town is one of only four places in the United States to have a population of one person.
-Since 2000, the population of Monowi, Nebraska also fell to one.
-However, Lost Springs mayor Leda Price claims the census was inaccurate, and that Lost Springs had four residents in 2000.
+Since 2000, the population of Monowi, Nebraska, also fell to one.
+However, Lost Springs mayor Leda Price claims the census was inaccurate and that Lost Springs had four residents in 2000.
 By 2009, the population had dropped to three.
-According to the 2010 Census, the population was four.
+According to the 2010 census, the population was four.

 Education

-There is no public education in Lost Springs because there are no children in Lost Springs.
-If the need arose for public education it would be provided by Converse County School District #1.
+Lost Springs is included within Converse County School District Number 1.